skip to Main Content

 Kigali Milk Bar.

-The ultimate Kigali city tour, with a visit to Nyamirambo has become one of the great way to explore Kigali City with a sightseeing walking adventure.
-It’s a fun day out, full of exploration and discovery.
-Includes a guided walking tour of the city, a visit to Nyamirambo, Kigali Milk Bar and a local cuisine lunch has become one of the hot spot.
+oURultimate Kigali city tour, with a visit to Nyamirambo, has become one of the great ways to explore Kigali City with a sightseeing walking adventure.
+It the good way to have a fun day out, full of exploration and discovery.
+The tour includes a guided walking tour of the city, a visit to Nyamirambo, Kigali Milk Bar, and a local cuisine lunch, making it a hotspot.

-Cows are incredibly important to Rwandan culture, and symbolize wealth, prosperity, and identity.
-Cows are still used today to pay a marriage dowry, or bride price.
-Milk is, as a result, also very important culturally, and small shops dedicated only to milk (called milk bars) are classically Kigali.
-Kigali Milk Bar in the Nyamirambo or Kimisagara neighborhoods of Kigali is often the best, and are designated as such with the phrase ‘Amata Meza’ (meaning fresh milk in Kinyarwanda) and a drawing of a cow on the door.
+Cows are incredibly important to Rwandan culture because they symbolize wealth, prosperity, and identity.
+In our Rwandan culture, we still use cows today to pay a marriage dowry, or bride price.
+Milk is therefore very important culturally.
+Small shops dedicated only to milk, called milk bars, are classic features of Kigali.
+Kigali Milk Bar in the Nyamirambo or Kimisagara neighborhoods is often considered the best.
+They are marked with the phrase ‘Amata Meza’ (meaning fresh milk in Kinyarwanda) and a drawing of a cow on the door.

-A foodie tradition unique to Rwanda, the ever-present milk bar is Rwanda’s version of a neighbourhood pub.
-Milk bars serve just what their name suggests: milk, and lots of it.
-With the influx of the growth in tourism and many tourists taking on walking tours around Nyamirambo, a visit to the Milk bar has led to the venture of many milk bars around the area, as many tourists want to kill their thirst with a cold drink, thus a taste of local drink, of course milk is always an option to try out.
+A foodie tradition unique to Rwanda, the ever-present milk bar acts as Rwanda’s version of a neighborhood pub.
+Milk bars serve exactly what their name suggests: milk, and plenty of it.
+With the growth of tourism and many tourists taking walking tours around Nyamirambo, visits to milk bars have increased.
+This has led to the opening of many milk bars around the area, as tourists want to quench their thirst and taste a local drink, with milk always being an option.

-There’s nothing like a wholesome glass of milk in the morning or after a hard work, you feel really thrill, as the cold juice just finds its way through you throat.
-You can as well decide to take hot milk, with may be a bite of a piece of cake of banana.
-This gives you great energy to push on with your walking tour.
-This is one way to find a relaxing stop, to take a rest as you buy the milk.
-Others do visit it as part of the walking tour to experience the culture of the people, so they decide to take a sweep of the milk.
+There’s nothing like a wholesome glass of milk in the morning or after hard work.
+You feel a real thrill as the cold juice travels through your throat.
+You can also opt for hot milk, perhaps with a slice of banana cake.
+This gives great energy to continue your walking tour.
+Visitors often take this as a relaxing stop to rest while buying milk.
+Others include it as part of the walking tour to experience local culture and decide to sample the milk.

-Meeting up with friends for a nice warm glass of milk, may sound unusual, but these milk bars are common in Rwanda.
-Especially in a Muslim neighborhood like Nyamirambo, where the local population does not drink alcohol, milk bars not only provide well, milk, for a family, but they’re a hangout spot for the community.
+Meeting up with friends for a warm glass of milk may sound unusual, yet milk bars are common in Rwanda.
+Especially in Muslim neighborhoods like Nyamirambo, where locals do not drink alcohol, milk bars provide milk for families and act as community hangouts.

-Snacks like samosas, muffins, hard-boiled eggs, and chapati are available too, and though many of Kigali’s old-school milk bars have recently been replaced by the blue and white corporate-looking Inyange Milk Zones, the traditional milk bars that remain are held dear by Rwandan locals.
-Kigali Milk Bar is the place to catch breakfast or lunch, as well as to socialize with loved ones and community members.
+Snacks such as samosas, muffins, hard-boiled eggs, and chapati are also available.
+While many of Kigali’s old-school milk bars have been replaced by the blue-and-white corporate Inyange Milk Zones, traditional milk bars that remain are cherished by locals.
+Kigali Milk Bar is a place to catch breakfast or lunch and socialize with loved ones and community members.

-Ikivuguto, is another one, many as well would like to explore culture to the roots, then you should definitely try the ikivuguto (as opposed to the normal inshushyu) milk which is something between yogurt, lassi and butter milk – the first time you’ll find it weird, the second time you will make it to the bottom of the glass and the third time you will have found a new addiction.
+Ikivuguto is another local specialty.
+For those who want to explore culture to the roots, you should try ikivuguto (as opposed to normal inshushyu) milk, which is something between yogurt, lassi, and buttermilk.
+The first time, it may feel unusual; the second time, you’ll finish the glass; the third time, it becomes a new favorite.

 When to go?: Everyday apart from the last Saturday of each month (Umuganda).